Rayhanpatel/BharathInternProjects/README.md

 ![Titanic Survival](imdvid/titanic.gif)
 ## Key Takeaways

-During my Data Science internship at Bharath Inter, I have learned:
+During my Data Science internship at Bharath Intern, I have learned:

 - How to preprocess and clean data for analysis
 - Techniques for building and training machine learning models